 Master all the steps needed to rent a home in London – including how to secure a property, understanding deposits, and checking the tenancy agreement before signing.
 Updated May 2023.

 - To be blunt, landlords and estate agents do not care where the rent is paid from, as long as they get paid on time and for the correct amount (beware of currency exchange rates when transferring from abroad into the UK which could amend the final amount paid into the estate agent’s account.)

-- By law, a UK bank account can only be opened, for most banks, with several proofs of address.
+- By law, a UK bank account can only be opened, for traditional banks*, with several proofs of address.
 The required proofs can only be obtained once someone is a permanent resident in the UK.